Kebabangan field, offshore Sabah, Malaysia

-Petroliam Nasional Berhad’s (Petronas) first floating liquefied natural gas (PFLNG 1) facility, also known as PFLNG SATU, is developed for the Kanowit gas field off the coast of Sarawak in Malaysia.
-It will be the world's first FLNG facility to start operations, upon its completion in March 2016.
+Petroliam Nasional Berhad’s (Petronas) first floating liquefied natural gas (PFLNG 1) facility, also known as PFLNG SATU, was developed for the Kanowit gas field off the coast of Sarawak in Malaysia.

 The front-end engineering and design (FEED) of the facility was undertaken by Technip Daewoo Consortium (TDC), a joint venture (JV) between Technip and Daewoo Shipbuilding & Marine Engineering (DSME).
 TDC received the FEED contract from Petronas Floating LNG 1 (Labuan), a subsidiary of PETRONAS, in December 2010 and is also responsible for the construction of the facility.